osmangithub10/local2/README.md

 This node has joined the cluster:

-* Certificate signing request was sent to apiserver and a response was received.
+Certificate signing request was sent to apiserver and a response was received.

-*
-* The Kubelet was informed of the new secure connection details.
+The Kubelet was informed of the new secure connection details.

-*
 Run kubectl get nodes on the control-plane to see this node join the cluster.

-//If you dont see token any more, you can just run command on Server 1 which are master node.
+* If you dont see token any more, you can just run command on Server 1 which are master node.

 kubeadm token create --print-join-command

-//Now you can go server 1 which are master and check nodes.
+* Now you can go server 1 which are master and check nodes.

 kubectl get nodes